 The fact that the Makeda game bears the name of the Ethiopean Queen of Sheba however did not seem to interest anyone.
 People are very practical here and not too nationalistic.
 Does training material come from America, Europe, Asia or Africa?
 No point as long as it works in the local context.
 In terms of Hofstede, there is a low uncertainty avoidance (low on ‘what is different is dangerous’, difference did not scare these managers off).
 And there is a good sense of humour, which is always nice to have.
 This makes me look forward to the other 2 workshops to come.

 Today in a workshop we played our cultural game ‘the way we do things here’ with a mixed group of workers in youth care, pedagogic teachers and policy makers.
 By playing that game, participants experienced how cultural differences work out in cooperation and communication.
+That experience is the basis for the insights and tools we work on afterwards.
+Participants rarely forget what happened, even after years, and usually like the lessons learned.

 During the many years that we have used this game it is worth a study how groups react to cultural confusion.
 The group today was not just a group experienced in social issues, they were also located in the very south of the Netherlands which – if I may say so, hoping not to upset anybody in the north – means often a nice atmosphere full of fun.
 And fun they had indeed: the confrontation with cultural differences meant laughing laughing and laughing to them.
 In other groups it happened to us that we had to bring back damaged game materials because the participants got angry and started to fight about it.
 No such thing today!
 Most problems were solved in an efficient way.